apache/incubator-kie-tools/packages/cors-proxy/README.md

 - CORS_PROXY_HTTP_PORT: Sets the HTTP Port the proxy should listen to
 - CORS_PROXY_ORIGIN: Sets the value of the 'Access-Control-Allow-Origin' header.
 Defaults to `*`.
 - CORS_PROXY_VERBOSE: Allows the proxy to run in verbose mode... useful to trace requests on development environments.
 Defaults to `false`
-- CORS_PROXY_USE_HTTP_FOR_DOMAINS: Comma-separated list of domains that should use the `http` protocol proxied requests.
+- CORS_PROXY_USE_HTTP_FOR_HOSTS: Comma-separated list of domains that should use the `http` protocol proxied requests.
 Defaults to an empty list.

 For example: